-Solvents play an important role in Fermion's chemical processes, and they account a big part of Fermion's total materials use, close to 70%.
-In the production of pharmaceutical preparations their current use is gradually increasing, and they accounted for about 4% of the Group's total solvent consumption in 2012.
+At the production sites of pharmaceutical preparations, the use of solvents decreased slightly from the previous year.
 In Espoo, the main solvent is ethanol, and most of it is used in tablet coating processes and in the production of tablet masses.
 The Turku plant also uses mostly ethanol, and some tonnes of isopropanol.
-The consumption of both solvents has grown, especially along with the increasing production volumes of new hormonal products.
+A considerable proportion of them is used in the manufacturing of hormonal products.
 Process technical solutions are being sought, however, to reduce the need of solvents.

 Regenerated solvents, reported above in EN2, comprise the only relevant re-usable materials in the Orion Group.
 Solvents are regenerated and re-used by Fermion, and they play a significant role in its materials economy.
 Both the Hanko and Oulu plants of Fermion retain part of their solvents and regenerate them in their distilleries.
 The Oulu plant re-uses the regenerated solvents in its production processes, whereas in Hanko, part of the distillate is used as fuel in the plant's VOC combustion facility and thereby as an energy source of API processes.
-In 2012, regenerated solvents accounted for 42% of Fermion's total solvent consumption.
+In 2013, regenerated solvents accounted for 32% of Fermion's total solvent consumption.